Reckswell/CSE-15L-Lab-Report-1/index.md

-# How to remotely log into a course-specific account on ieng-6
+# How to remotely log into your course using SSH

 This is a simple tutorial which will explain the steps taken to log into ieng-6.
 This is used for certain classes, namely CSE and ECE programming-related courses.
 Specifically, this tutorial will be explain how to install [Visual Studio Code](https://code.visualstudio.com/), related software, how to access your account info, and how to remotely log in through Secure Shell (SSH for short).